 Filter Reset Indicator

 As with many other air purifiers, at some point, you will need to reset the filter within.
-This time variates from one device to another, however, there is always a good reminder to help you on the way.
+This time varies from one device to another.
+However, there is always a good reminder to help you on the way.
 Filter reset indicator is the feature available at both Philips and Xiaomi air purifiers.

 This indicator is located at the top of both devices and lights up when the time comes to replace the filter.
 While Xiaomi 4 Compact filter lasts between 6 and 12 months, Philips Series 800 usually lasts up to 12 months.